translate/pootle/docs/developers/hacking.rst

 <http://www.pip-installer.org/>`_.
 Consult the specifics for your operating
 system in order to get each package installed successfully.

-Once you have the minimums in place, you will need to install Pootle's dependencies, which come in shape of Python packages.
+Once you have the basic requirements in place, you will need to install Pootle's dependencies, which come in shape of Python packages.
 Instead of installing them system-wide, we recommend using `virtualenv <http://www.virtualenv.org>`_ (and `virtualenvwrapper